 But assimilation within the country’s predominantly Orthodox Christian society has also had an effect, asserts Dimitri Pirbari, head of the Spiritual Council of Yazidis in Georgia.

-Many younger Yazidis do not want to be different from their urban peers, he says, and often convert to Orthodox Christianity.
+Many younger Yazidis do not want to be different from their urban peers, he says, and often convert to other religions.

 That trend concerns Piribari.
 For Yazidis, ethnic identity and religion are synonymous.